 For an unforgettable journey around Europe and across the Atlantic, book a Spain, Italy, and Tenerife cruise, which includes stops in cultural hubs such as Rome and Florence in Italy, Provence in France, and Palma de Mallorca in Spain.

 If you’re looking for an exotic vacation, consider an Iceland and Greenland cruise.
 Departing from Cape Liberty, New Jersey, this cruise will take you to cities in Nova Scotia, Greenland, and Iceland, past the Prince Christian Sound, and end with visits to Scotland and England.

 You can often find special offers on cruises across the Atlantic.
 Since these itineraries include several consecutive days at sea, these lengthier itineraries are usually offered at lower rates than other comparable sailings.

 Also, transatlantic cruises tend to sail during the shoulder season on a repositioning cruise from one destination to another, when less people are cruising.

-Take advantage of these savings and book a veranda stateroom or a stay at The Retreat, our luxury vacation experience that includes accommodation in one of our suites, exclusive access to a private sundeck, lounge, and restaurant, and Personal Retreat Host service.
+Take advantage of these savings and book a veranda stateroom or a stay at The Retreat, our luxury vacation experience that includes accommodation in one of our suites, exclusive access to a private sundeck, lounge, and restaurant, and butler service.